Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Introduction

-For linear SMFs, by contrast, there is very limited knowledge of the stability.
+For linear SMFs, in contrast, there is very limited knowledge of the stability w.r.t. the initial condition.
 The most related work is on the uniform boundedness of the estimate, which guarantees that the size of estimate does not increase unboundedly with time.
-For ellipsoidal SMFs,~\cite{BecisAubryY2008} proposed an input-to-state stable algorithm that ensures the uniform boundedness of the estimate; since in~\cite{BecisAubryY2008} the input-to-state stability required to solve a time-inefficient polynomial equation at each time step,~\cite{LiuY2016} developed an SMF with increased efficiency based on minimizing an important upper bound; then,~\cite{ShenQ2018} provided a parallelotope-bounding technique to reduce the complexity, which was further improved by~\cite{BecisAubry2021}.
-For polytopic SMFs,~\cite{CombastelC2015} proposed a zonotopic Kalman filter, where a sufficient condition (called robust detectability) for the uniform boundedness of the estimate was given; in~\cite{WangY2019}, a zonotopic SMF was designed for linear parameter-varying systems, and an upper bound on the radius of the estimate was derived by solving linear matrix inequalities (LMIs); based on~\cite{WangY2019}, the article~\cite{FeiZ2021} proposed a zonotopic SMF for switched linear systems, where an LMI-based upper bound was obtained for the radius of the estimate.
+In the literature, the uniform boundedness analysis is considered for two types of SMFs, i.e., the ellipsoidal and polytopic SMFs.\footnote{The uniform boundedness of interval observers~\cite{MazencF2011,XuF2020} is not included since their basic structures are linear observers.} For ellipsoidal SMFs,~\cite{BecisAubryY2008} proposed an input-to-state stable algorithm that ensures the uniform boundedness of the estimate; since in~\cite{BecisAubryY2008} the input-to-state stability required to solve a time-inefficient polynomial equation at each time step,~\cite{LiuY2016} developed an SMF with increased efficiency based on minimizing an important upper bound; then,~\cite{ShenQ2018} provided a parallelotope-bounding technique to reduce the complexity, which was further improved by~\cite{BecisAubry2021}.
+For polytopic SMFs,~\cite{CombastelC2015} proposed a zonotopic Kalman filter, where a sufficient condition (called robust detectability) for the uniform boundedness of the estimate was given; in~\cite{WangY2019}, a zonotopic SMF was designed for linear parameter-varying systems, and an upper bound on the radius of the estimate was derived by solving linear matrix inequalities (LMIs); based on~\cite{WangY2019}, the article~\cite{FeiZ2022} proposed a zonotopic SMF for switched linear systems, where an LMI-based upper bound was obtained for the radius of the estimate.